mesosphere-backup/dcos-cassandra-service/README.md

 ]
 ```

 This JSON array contains a list of valid nodes that the client can use to connect to the Cassandra cluster.
-For availability reasons, it is best to specify multiple nodes in configuration of the CQL Driver used by the application.
+For availability reasons, it is best to specify multiple nodes in the configuration of the CQL Driver used by the application.

 #### Configuring the CQL Driver
 ##### Adding the Driver to Your Application